renpy/renpy/sphinx/source/testcases.rst

 used.
 Instead, it just remains where it is in the game, awaiting user action.

-When that happens, or if the game quits before that happens (because of an ``exit`` or following an exception), the functions added to the :var:`config.testcase_finally_callbacks` list are called without arguments.
+When that happens, or if the game quits before that happens (because of an ``exit`` or following an exception), the functions added to the :var:`config.end_testcase_callbacks` list are called without arguments.
 This allows for clean-up code to be executed whatever may happen during the tests.

 .. should an exception during a callback call prevent subsequent callbacks from being called ?